 Praised by the Houston Press for performances “full of vigor and spirit,” soprano Elizabeth Gautsche is making a splash at home and beyond.
-Ms. Gautsche was most recently seen as Cleopatra in Handel’s Giulio Cesare with Echo Ensemble Austin and in a Czech song recital at the Czech Museum Center Houston.
+Ms. Gautsche most recently sang as Barbelle 2 in Houston Grand Opera’s workshop production of The Strongest of the Strong and as Peep-bo in The Mikado with the Houston Gilbert and Sullivan Society.
+Previously, she performed as Cleopatra in Handel’s Giulio Cesare with Echo Ensemble Austin and gave a solo Czech song recital at the Czech Museum Center Houston.

 Ms. Gautsche made her professional debut in 2017 with Opera in the Heights as Papagena in Mozart’s Die Zauberflöte.
 Previous roles include Zerlina in Mozart’s Don Giovanni, Rusalka in Dvořák’s Rusalka, Pamina in Die Zauberflöte, Armida in Handel’s Rinaldo, Susanna in Le nozze di Figaro and Telemaco in Il ritorno d’Ulisse in Patria.
 She also performed as Norina in Don Pasquale, Rose in Street Scene, Echo in Ariadne auf Noxos, and Frasquita in Carmen in the Shepherd School’s opera scenes productions.